-You can cause significant engine damage when run a plugged air filter.
+You can cause significant engine damage when running a plugged air filter.
 When your engine isn’t able to pull clean air through the filter, it begins to run very hot and often overheats.

 Too Much Oil in Your Lawn Mower

 Adding too much oil to your lawn mower can cause your engine to smoke and stop while mowing.
 The smoke can clog your air filter causing your engine to look elsewhere for air.

 Too much oil in your lawn mower can cause significant damage including internal engine damage and the possibility of having to replace your engine.